Jordan-Jacob-Lopez/jordan-personal-page/README.md

-# hello-world
+# jordan-personal-page
-Getting started with understanding GitHub

-Who would've thought I would be learning how to teach myself how to code...
-Anyways time to learn GitHub.
+This repository will be used to develop anything related to jordans personal page